pandoc-crossref is a pandoc filter for numbering figures, equations, tables and cross-references to them.

 for any output format actually, because pandoc-crossref can’t signal pandoc you want to use chapters, and vice versa.

-Since pandoc-crossref uses the same citation syntax as pandoc-citeproc, you have to run former before latter.
+Since pandoc-crossref uses the same citation syntax as citeproc, you have to run former before latter.
 For example:

 Leading and trailing spaces in YAML metadata will most likely be